What does self-care mean to you?

 Often people get discouraged when they start a routine and then life interrupts it.
 It can be challenging to get back on the horse.
 The goal is to just begin again.
 The results of incorporating self-care into our lives make us better for those we take care of and interact with daily.
 Next time you are on an airplane, you will hear instructions to put the gas mask on yourself first, before putting on children or older adults you are traveling with.
 We can’t take care of others if we don’t take care of ourselves.

 Need help prioritizing self-care?
 Working with a therapist in-person or online can help.
+Book a free consultation and discover how Thrive therapists can help you!

 A man goes on a trail run as a form of self care routine